 The Best Place and Time to Enjoy Puffin Watching in Maine

 The ocean islands of Maine are the only nesting sites for the Atlantic Puffin in the United States.
 Eastern Egg Rock is one of Maine’s most popular islands for puffin watching; it’s the best spot in the midcoast Maine area, Eastern Egg Rock is only six miles from the shore, making it extremely accessible.
 Here, you may also spot bald eagles and even seals.
 Puffin watching season in Maine only lasts four months out of the year.
 Trips to view typically run from May through August with the best viewing in June and July.
+About the second week of August, the birds head out for the season.

 For those who wish to view puffins on Eastern Egg Rock, trips head out from nearby Boothbay Harbor – we highly recommend Cap’n Fish’s Audubon Puffin Cruise.
 The cruise is narrated by the National Audubon’s Puffin Project so you get the history of puffins and the Eastern Egg Rock restoration directly from the project’s staff.
 Please note that Eastern Egg Rock is only visible from a boat.
 Boats run frequently are are well appointed.
 Visit their website for dates, times, and tickets.
 Our past guests have loved their trips!